Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 This works for some situations, but we’re not going to use it in this tutorial.
 Tag firing priority ensures that Tags fire in a certain order, but it doesn’t guarantee that a Tag will finish its execution before the next Tag is initiated.

 This means that it is possible for your pageview Tag to fire before your Base Pixel Tag has finished executing.
-If this happens, the pageview Tag won’t be picked up or reported to the Facebook Pixel, and you will lose tracking data.
+If this happens, the pageview Tag won’t be picked up or reported to the Meta Pixel, and you will lose tracking data.

 So we will use the second method, which is Tag sequencing.
 With Tag sequencing, we can assign an order to Tag firing, and Google Tag Manager will ensure that the first Tag has been fired and executed completely before it fires the next Tag.

-To set up Tag sequencing, let’s open our pageview Tag.
-In the Tag configuration settings, open Advanced Settings and then Tag Sequencing.
 Check the box next to Fire a tag before FB – Pageview Fires, then select your Base Pixel Tag as the Set-up Tag.
-Finally, check the box next to Don’t fire FB- Pageview if FB – Base Pixel fails or is paused and click Save.
+Finally, check the box next to Don’t Fire FB- Pageview if FB – Base Pixel fails or is paused, and click Save.

 Screenshot of pageview tag configuration settings with Advanced Settings, Tag Sequencing, and Save button highlighted

 These settings allow you to choose Tags that either must precede or must follow your Tag.
 Since the Base Pixel must be initiated before the pageview Tag, the Base Pixel is called a set-up Tag.
-You will need the Base Pixel to be selected as a set-up Tag for any events that you want tracked by the Facebook Pixel.

 In this case, I recommend checking the box to not fire your current Tag if the set-up Tag fails.
-If the Facebook Base Pixel fails to execute, there is no way the pageview Tag’s HTML code will work on its own.
-It doesn’t know where to send data, and there is no base Tag to listen for this event.
+If the Meta Base Pixel fails to execute, there is no way the pageview Tag’s HTML code will work on its own.

 Set Base Pixel Tag to Fire Once per Page